-One of Halifax's most visible accessibility advocates will soon have a new way to promote his cause - as a member of HRM City Staff.
+One of Halifax's most visible accessibility advocates will soon have a new way to promote his cause - as a member of HRM staff.

 Paul Vienneau popped onto the scene as a 'the a-hole with a shovel', but most recently he organized DisabilityX, a TED Talk style forum for people with disabilities to share their stories

-Now, he's a member of city staff, after Vienneau was hired as the special advisor on accessibility to HRM's CAO Jacques Dube.
+Now Vienneau has been hired as the special advisor on accessibility to HRM's CAO Jacques Dube.

-Vienneau tells NEWS 95.7 that just because he's getting paid by the city it doesn't mean he's going to dull his criticisms.
+Vienneau tells NEWS 95.7 that just because he's getting paid by the municipality, it doesn't mean he's going to dull his criticisms.

 "They know what they're getting, so part of the deal is they have to be okay with me not being a suit and tie guy, a certain amount of shall we say, Cole Harbour rusticness, and that I will be as open and honest as I can be," says Vienneau.